Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces: Introduction

-We use the functional analytic structure underlying the large deviation principle introduced in \cite{FK06}, but our approach to the problem is different.
+To give a uniform proof of \eqref{eqn:intro_rate_function}, one cannot use any explicit structure of the underlying process, so we use the functional analytic structure underlying the Girsanov transformation that has been extensively studied in \cite{FK06}.
+Compared to \cite{FK06}, the focus of this paper is different.
 The independence assumption implies that the large deviation principle can be proven via Sanov's theorem and the contraction principle.
-Also, we can explicitly give the limiting non-linear semigroup $V(t)$ on $E$ as $\log S(t) e^f$ where $S(t)$ is the semigroup of conditional expectations of the Markov process.
-This approach avoids the difficult problem of constructing a semigroup.
+Therefore, the main problem that is being addressed in this paper is the expression of the rate function in a Lagrangian form.

-To obtain a Lagrangian form of the rate function, the main technical challenge is to show that $V(t)$ equals a Nisio semigroup $\mathbf{V}(t)$.
+To obtain this Lagrangian form, we study the non-linear semigroup $\{V(t)\}_{t \geq 0}$ on $C_0(E)$ of conditional log Laplace transforms, defined by $V(t)f = \log S(t)e^f$, where $S(t)$ is the linear transition semigroup of the Feller process on a locally compact Polish space $E$.
+The main technical step in this paper is to show that the lift of the semigroup $V(t)$ to $C(\cP(E))$ equals a variational Nisio semigroup $\mathbf{V}(t)$:

+where $G \in C(\cP(E))$ and $\cA\cC_\mu$ is the space of `absolutely continuous' $\cP(E)$-valued trajectories that start in $\mu$.
 The definition of the Nisio-semigroup poses us with two problems.
-First, we need a context-independent way to define absolutely continuous trajectories of measures, and secondly, we need a way to define a Lagrangian.
+First, we need a way to define absolutely continuous trajectories of measures, and secondly, we need a way to define a Lagrangian.
 To this end, we assume the existence of a suitable topology on a core of the generator $(A,\cD(A))$ of the Feller process.
-The equality of $V(t)$ and $\mathbf{V}(t)$ is then proven using resolvent approximation arguments and Doob-transform techniques.
+This topology can then be used to define absolute continuity and the Lagrangian can be defined as the Legendre transform of $H$, $Hf = e^{-f}Ae^f$, with respect to the duality of $D$ with $D'$.
+The equality of $V(t)$ and $\mathbf{V}(t)$ is proven using resolvent approximation arguments and Doob-transform techniques.

-The rest of the paper is organised as follows.
-We start out in Section \ref{sect:results} with the preliminaries and state the two main theorems.
+The paper is organised as follows.
+We start out in Section \ref{sect:results} with the preliminaries and state the two main results.
 Theorem \ref{The:LDP1} gives, under the condition that the processes solves the martingale problem, the large deviation principle.
 Under the condition that there exists a suitable core for the generator of the process, Theorem \ref{The:LDP2} gives the decomposition of the rate function.

-In Section \ref{section:LDP_on_path_space}, we prove Theorem \ref{The:LDP1} using Sanov's theorem for large deviations on the Skorokhod space and the contraction principle.
-We show that the rate function is given by a rate for the initial law, and a second term that is given as the supremum over sums of conditional large deviation rate functions.
-The Legendre transforms of such conditional rate functions is given in terms of the non-linear semigroup $V(t)$.
-Additionally, we give a short introduction to the Doob transform, which we will use to study the non-linear semigoup.